CABBALA

 is obviously just another way of talking about the rising productivity of labor, and the

-fact that over time fewer workers are needed to accomplish the same amount of work.
-The BLS
+fact that over time fewer workers are needed to accomplish the same amount of production.

-reports that the capital-labor ratio in just the information processing sphere (computers)
+The BLS reported that the capital-labor ratio in just the information processing sphere

 This capital-labor ratio is a concept